Tools, Training and Time. How to help non-web colleagues create better content, images, PDFs and more.

 Further discussion

-As stated, very few websites use the Algorithmic form of content for this type of job, with most preferring the Descriptive form.
-The worst thing about the Descriptive form is that it shifts all the effort of figuring out the right answer onto the user.
+As stated, very few websites use the Algorithmic form of content in this type of scenario, with most preferring the Descriptive form.
+The worst thing about this is that it shifts all the effort of figuring out the right answer onto the user.

-In this scenario, Jane would have to read absolutely *everything* before she could arrive at a conclusion.
+For instance, using the Descriptive form in this scenario means that Jane has to read absolutely *everything* before she can arrive at a conclusion.
 Even if she somehow chooses the right answer, she will probably remain uncertain ("perhaps I made a mistake?!")

 Examples of the Algorithmic form